LAHIRUAUTO/PSS_BDD/README.md

 ## Introduction

-- BDD : The tester can manually run the BDDTestRunner class by right click on the class.
+- BDD : The tester can manually run the TestRunner class by right click on the class.
 - The changes  has been pushed to origin/master branch in the given git repo.
-- When run the test at first time the program tries to use exsting google chrome user profile in the browser. this should be available.
+- When run the test at first time the program tries to use existing google chrome user profile in the browser. this should be available.
   - Email - Ryanairlahiru@gmail.com
   - Password - Ryanair@123

 The test scenario was automated on Ryanair IBE (https://www.ryanair.com/ie/en/) using Selenium WebDrive / JAVA / TestNG / Cucumber / Gherkin and Maven.

-I have built a hybrid framework that supports BDD approaches.
+I have built the framework that supports BDD approaches.
 Page object model design pattern was used within the framework.

 ### BDD Framework